Free crypto tax calculator for Australians

 Difference between investors and traders when calculating crypto capital gains

-If you're a professional crypto trader then your tax implications will be a bit different to an investor.
+If you're a professional crypto trader then your tax implications will be a bit different to those of an investor.

-A trader is typically someone buying and selling crypto on a regular basis to generate income.
+A trader is typically considered someone who buys and sells crypto on a regular basis as a way to generate income.
 If this sounds like you, then you may want to contact an accountant to better understand your tax obligations.

 By and large, though, most crypto owners in Australia are considered investors and subject to capital gains tax.

-If you're unsure what you might be, make sure to check out the ATO's guide to investing and trading or read our crypto tax guide which neatly breaks down the two.
+If you're unsure what you might be, make sure to read our crypto tax guide which neatly breaks down the two.

 What can I do if I have made a lot of trades?